-- (a) Included in other receivables of the Group of RM1,478,009 (2021: RM1,478,009) are advances paid to subcontractors for supply of goods and services. - (b) Amount due from related parties are non-interest bearing, unsecured advances and repayable on demand.
+(a) Amount due from related parties are non-interest bearing, unsecured advances and repayable on demand.

 Amount due from related parties of the Group included Digistar Vision Sdn.
 Bhd., Harrington (M) Sdn.
 Bhd. and Pembinaan ZMZ Gemilang Sdn.
 Bhd., all the companies in which certain directors of the Company have financial interests.